shlomif/shlomif-public-notes/notes/compression.md

 ## License

-It is hereby placed under a triple
-[MIT/Expat licence](http://en.wikipedia.org/wiki/MIT_License) /
+This document is hereby placed under a triple [MIT/Expat licence](http://en.wikipedia.org/wiki/MIT_License) / [CC0](https://creativecommons.org/choose/zero/) /
-[CC0](https://creativecommons.org/choose/zero/) /
 [CC-by 4.0](https://creativecommons.org/licenses/by/4.0/) (or at your option